-- Only remove the locomotive from the packaging by carefully pushing through the finger holes below and carefully lifting. - This locomotive is made to exacting fine scale standards and therefore necessarily incorporates small, delicate, protruding parts handle with care. - Before using the model, read through the Operating and Maintenance Instructions in this leaflet.
+- Only remove the locomotive from the EPS tray by carefully lifting out, using the finger holes provided. - This locomotive is made to exacting fine scale standards and therefore necessarily incorporates small, delicate, protruding parts handle with care. - Before using the model, read through the Operating and Maintenance Instructions in this leaflet.